 (ModernSurvival.org) – The unfortunate truth is that a wildfire can happen nearly anywhere, at any time.
 Thankfully, there is a lot you can do to protect yourself, and your loved ones — both before a fire breaks out, and once one is threatening your area.

 Preparing Your Home

 Most people get injured or killed in a wildfire because of smoke inhalation or burns.
-You can reduce your risk by preparing yourself and your home if you live in an area prone to wildfires.
+You can reduce your risk by preparing yourself and your home, especially if you live in an area prone to wildfires.

-- Try building the home with flame-resistant material such as brick, stone, concrete or steel.
+- Try building or purchasing a home constructed with flame-resistant materials such as brick, stone, concrete, or steel.

 - Consider the defensible zone parameter.
 Even if you are within range of firefighters and a water source, there is no guarantee that access is possible.
 It can help to add a pond around the home or to install concrete or gravel in the yard instead of grass.

-- Ensure that at the very least, there is 30 feet of clearance between flammable items and your home, including propane tanks, leaves, and main shut-off valves.
+- Ensure that at the very least, there are 30 feet of clearance between flammable items and your home, including propane tanks, leaves, and main shut-off valves.

 - Keep the lawn short and watered at all times.
-This will reduce the potential for fires to spread.
+This will reduce the potential for fires to spread closer to your home.

 - Keep the roof and gutters free from leaves, twigs, and branches.

-- Ensure that recreational fires have a proper setting, and don’t have them at all during times which are considered high risk for wildfires.
+- Ensure that recreational fires have a proper setting, and don’t have them at all during times that are considered high risk for wildfires.

 - If possible, have a large source of water (swimming pool, pond) nearby, along with a good water hose.

 - Keep lawn trimmings and leaves cleared out of your yard.